 I welcome you talking to me about these feelings because it may be part of the therapeutic process.
 Counselling is work and sometimes it is uncomfortable and difficult, but if you feel the time is right to stop then that is ok, we can work towards an ending that enables you to feel empowered.

-I work from a private space in Hanover, Brighton & Hove, and see clients from the surrounding areas such as Queens Park, Kemp Town, Seven Dials, Preston Park, Hove, Woodingdean, Rottingdean, and Patcham.
+I work from a calm, confidential space in Hanover, Brighton & Hove, and see clients from the surrounding areas such as Queens Park, Kemp Town, Seven Dials, Preston Park, Hove, Woodingdean, Rottingdean, and Patcham.

 I will provide location details when we arrange our counselling sessions.
 If you have any questions please don't hesitate to get in touch with me.

-My counselling sessions last 50 minutes, usually taking place every week at the same time, at a cost of between £50 - £65 per 50 minute session, and £90 for an hour with couples.
+My counselling sessions last 50 minutes, and usually take place every week at the same time, at a cost of between £55 - £65 per 50 minute session, and £100 for an hour with couples.
 I have a limited number of spaces for those on low income or for students; contact me to inquire about cost and availability.

 I ask for as much notice as possible for cancelling appointments, but if you need to cancel a session, you may do so with at least 48 hours notice, but no-shows or cancellations with less than 48 hours will be charged the full session fee.